pthethanh/micro/README.md

 Just a simple tool kit for building microservices.

-**Note**: Please notice that micro is currently in experiment stage and API can be changed without notification, hence please don't use this for production.
-After a stable version of micro is announced, backward compatibility will be supported.

 ## What is micro?

 micro is a Go tool kit for enterprise targeted for microservices or well designed monolith application.
-It doesn't aim to be a framework, but just a standard libraries for easily and quickly build API applications.
+It doesn't aim to be a framework, but just a microservices standard library for easily and quickly build API applications.

 micro's vision is to be come a good tool kit for beginner/intermediate developers and hence it should be: